 Another great book by Eric Carle is The Very Quiet Cricket.
 Join this little cricket as he tries to find his voice.
 He keeps meeting lots of other insects that all make a noisy hello, but he is just quiet.
 Until one day he meets someone special…the final page makes a real cricket sound and your little learners will love it!

 Twinkle, Twinkle, Little Star is a classic childrens’ rhyme that they will love to repeat with you.
 See lots of baby animals and their families as they sing this lullaby good night.

 The first book on the nonfiction list is called Bats by Gail Gibbons.
 She does a wonderful job at teaching kids about bats and their echolocation.
 The author provides a ton of fascinating information in a simple-to-understand format and uses kid-friendly vocabulary.
-Gail, also, talks about the efforts to protect bats and their habitats.
+Gibbons also talks about the efforts to protect bats and their habitats.

 Next up, another book about Bats!
 This book has amazing real-life photos that show bats up close!
 The text offers lots of facts about bats but isn’t too overwhelming for little learners.

 Bats by National Geographics Kids is a great addition to your preschool or kindergarten library.
-This book was written with little learners in mind and it shows.
+This book was written with little learners in mind.
 The information is presented clearly and the pictures are awesome and will be helpful in your classroom!
-They even include some resources to extend learning in the back.
+They even include some resources in the back to extend learning.

 Hedgehogs is a simple nonfiction text about these cute little critters!
 Learn about how hedgehogs have adapted to hunt for food at night, about their rough fur for protection, and more.